 The Beatles were done playing live or even “miming” to their songs on TV, but they did provide a “promotional film” for their song Lady Madonna that aired on the BBC’s Top of the Pops tonight in 1968.
 George Harrison would later remark with the advent of MTV that they had “invented rock videos”.
 Sadly Michael Jackson bought the rights to it, his heirs sold it to Sony, and we can’t see all of it on the interwebs.

 The Jimi Hendrix Experience were the musical guests on the Dutch TV show Fan Club tonight in 1969.

 Eric Clapton was in the hospital with bleeding ulcers from heavy drinking today in 1981.
 He’d be back 5 weeks later after crashing his car.
 Eric’s quit drinking, but not driving.

 Metallica played their first-ever live show at the Radio City nightclub in Anaheim California tonight in 1982.

 R.E.M. played the first of two “secret” shows at the Borderline Club in London under the assumed name Bingo Hand Job tonight in 1992.

 Peter Blake, the artist who had designed The Beatles Sgt.
 Pepper’s Lonley Hearts Club Band album cover, sued Apple Corps Ltd. today in 2001.
 He’d been paid just £200 (about $340) for his work, and wanted a bigger piece of the pie.

 Rock and Roll Birthdays

-Chicago saxophone player Walter Parazaider is 71.
-Their three-piece horn section and keyboard player Robert Lamm are the only original members of the band left, though it will be the original lineup of the band inducted into the Rock and Roll Hall of Fame next month.
+Chicago saxophone player Walter Parazaider is 72.
+Their three-piece horn section and keyboard player Robert Lamm are the only original members of the band left, though it was the original lineup of the band inducted into the Rock and Roll Hall of Fame in 2016.